Government of Uttar Pradesh: District administration

 A district of an Indian state is an administrative geographical unit, headed by a district magistrate and collector (DM), an IAS officer.
 The district magistrate is responsible for coordinating the work between various departments in the district, is responsible for law and order in the district and is also given the power of an executive magistrate.
 The DM is assisted by a number of officers belonging to the Provincial Civil Service and other state services.

 A senior superintendent of police or superintendent of police, a gazetted officer (PPS or IPS in case of SP and IPS in case of SSP) of Uttar Pradesh Cadre, is entrusted with the responsibility of maintaining law and order and related issues of the district.
 The superintendent is assisted by other junior to SSP/SP rank IPS and PPS gazetted officers in addition to Uttar Pradesh Police non-gazetted officials.

 A divisional forest officer, an officer belonging to the Indian Forest Service, in the rank of deputy conservator of forests, is responsible for managing the forests, the environment, and wildlife-related issues of the district with the assistance of the Uttar Pradesh Forest Service.

 Sectoral development is looked after by the district head of each development department such as public works, health, education, agriculture, animal husbandry, etc. These officers belong to the various state services.
 These officers have to report to the DM of the district.

 Politics

 The politics of Uttar Pradesh is dominated by the Bharatiya Janata Party, Samajwadi Party, Indian National Congress and the Bahujan Samaj Party.
 The Bharatiya Janata Party occupies the current government headed by Chief Minister Yogi Adityanath.

+Aircraft fleet

+The Uttar Pradesh Government's civil aviation department operates a combined fleet of six fixed wing and helicopters.
+The fleet is used for VIP movements and emergency response and is authorised to operate from Indian Air Force, civilian and UP government-specific airstrips.
+The fleet, employing 17 pilots, comprises a Hawker 900XP (VT-UPM), a King Air B200 (VT-UPR), a King Air B200GT (VT-UPJ), two Bell 412 EP (VT-UPK & VT-UPO) and an AW109S Grand (VT-UPL).
+The fleet also assisted the hospitals during the COVID-19 pandemic.

+In June 2009, the Hawk 900XP aircraft, at a cost of ₹76 crore, was prepared in a hangar of New Delhi's Indira Gandhi International Airport and was delivered to the Uttar Pradesh Government, which was then headed by the then Chief Minister Mayawati.

+In March 2010, it was reported that the Government received the delivery of the AgustaWestland AW109S Grand helicopter.

+In August 2015, the government launched a global tender for the purchase of an aircraft and a helicopter at a cost of ₹45 crore each tp transport of the chief minister, cabinet and state ministers and bureaucrats.
+As of then, the fleet included two aircraft and three helicopters after a turboprop aircraft was sold off at ₹7 crore.
+Meanwhile, another aged helicopter, added to the fleet in 1995, was also proposed to be sold off.